tonythomasndm/Rani-Of-Jhansi-Themed-Game/README.md

 In this game, we depict Rani's rebel nature towards British and their Doctrine of Lapse, by attacking on them as enemies.

-This Game was implemented with a makey-makey kit
+This Game was implemented with a makey-makey kit as controller.
+This game was built as a part of PIS endsem Project

+In this project I have utlised various gaming concepts and geometry.
+Understand the use of sprites and created jumping animations and sound effects.